dell/terraform-provider-apex/about/INSTALLATION.md

 ## Setup Auth Scripts

-**Follow the instrctions in the https://github.com/dell/terraform-provider-apex/blob/main/scripts/saml_script/README.md to setup the authentication scripts**
+**Follow the instructions in the https://github.com/dell/terraform-provider-apex/blob/main/scripts/saml_script/README.md to setup the authentication scripts**